 The full-size Yoto Player is the safer pick for families who expect the device to live mostly in a bedroom, playroom, or reading corner.
 Wired highlights its built-in speaker, dial controls, and card-based audio system, which makes it easy for kids to start songs or stories without navigating a screen.

 The source material does not verify extra non-audio features such as a nightlight or clock, so the confirmed case here is simpler: home audio for kids.
 That still matters.
-A dedicated screen-free audio box can become part of a bedtime or quiet-time routine without requiring a phone or tablet nearby.
+A dedicated screen-free audio box can become part of a bedtime or quiet-time routine without requiring a phone or tablet nearby, much like the nighttime-audio angle behind this sleep buds deal.

 For Prime Day shoppers, the main number is $88.
 Before checkout, compare that device-only price with any live bundle that includes cards, because a player without fresh content may push you into another purchase immediately.